 North Melbourne Primary School is enthusiastically committed to improving student learning outcomes and providing teaching approaches that meet the needs of all students; not just in words but in our actions.

 How we teach must reflect how our students learn.
 It must also reflect the world our students will move into.
-This is a world which is rapidly changing, connected, adapting and evolving.
+This is a world that is rapidly changing, connected, adapting, and evolving.
 Our style and approach to teaching must emphasise the learning in the 21st century.

 One pedagogical approach to teaching and learning is inquiry learning.
 An inquiry learning approach encourages students to ask key questions for investigation.

-Inquiry learning can take many forms, for example, integrated curriculum, issue/problem based, action led or negotiated.
-Inquiry is characterised by students:
+Inquiry learning can take many forms, for example, integrated curriculum, issue/problem-based, action led or negotiated.
+The inquiry is characterised by students: